Flaysh/Flaysh/README.md

 ## Hey, I'm Flaysh ☄️

-A highly driven, fast learner, with over five years of experience in front-end development, specializing in React, NextJS, and TypeScript. with an entrepreneurial spirit and a passion for tech and UI
+A highly driven, fast learner, with over Six years of experience in front-end development, specializing in React, NextJS, and TypeScript. with an entrepreneurial spirit and a passion for tech and UI

 ### Senior Frontend Engineer at [Apono](https://apono.io)